Board Member

 Barbara Tate

-Barbara earned a Bachelor of Science degree in Administration of Justice from George Mason University.
-She continued her academic career and earned a Master of Science in Criminal Justice with an emphasis on Behavior Analysis from St. Joseph's University.
+Barbara was born and raised in Northern Virginia.
+After earning a Bachelor of Science degree in Administration of Justice from George Mason University, she continued her academic career and earned a Master of Science degree in Criminal Justice, with an emphasis on Behavior Analysis from St. Joseph’s University.
+Barbara lives in Prince William County with her son, Nathan.

 Jolene Wyler

-Jolene Wyler is the Director for the Utah Work Incentive Planning Services.
-She has been with the program since its beginning in 2001.
+Jolene Wyler is the Director for the Utah Work Incentive Planning Services (UWIPS) with Utah State Office of Rehabilitation.
+In addition to her role at UWIPS, Jolene is also the program coordinator for ABLE Utah.
 She provides services to individuals receiving Social Security Disability benefits so they can make an informed choice about working and their benefits.
 Jolene graduated from the University of Utah with a Bachelor's degree in Sociology.
-She is also a graduate of the Certified Public Manager Program.
-She previously worked as an Outpatient Case Manager for Valley Mental Health and a Director of Marillac House for Catholic Community Services.
-Jolene has served on the State Board and Advisory Council of the Utah Public Employees Association.
-She is also currently serving on the Board of NABWIS (National Association of Benefits and Work Incentives Specialists).
+She is currently serving as the Vice President on the Board of Directors of the National Association of Benefits and Work Incentives Specialists (NABWIS).

 Aleyda Toruno